miguelalarcos/bull-rb/README.md

 Both sides:
 -----------
 * validation.rb: here is defined the module Validate.
-You use it the next wsy:
+You use it the next way:

 ```ruby
 class ValidateCar